sy2002/ai-playground/analog/README.md

   working with an analog computer) and that the approximation is good enough.
-  This means that inside the function [`rl_transform_s`](https://github.com/sy2002/ai-playground/blob/master/analog/analog-cartpole.py#L338) the four state variables are transformed to a multitude of distances to RBF "exemplars" (aka "centers").
+  This means that inside the function [`rl_transform_s`](https://github.com/sy2002/ai-playground/blob/master/analog/analog-cartpole.py#L338) the four state variables are transformed to a multitude of distances relative to RBF "exemplars" (aka "centers").
   The amount of these randomly chosen exemplars is specified by the variable `RBF_EXEMPLARS`.
 To increase the variance, we are also using multiple shapes of the Gaussian functions that can be specified in the constructor of `RBFSampler`.
 This is why the amount of features that the original four features are transformed into is defined as the product between the two variables `RBF_EXEMPLARS` and `RBF_GAMMA_COUNT`.
   The following part of the
   [source code](https://github.com/sy2002/ai-playground/blob/master/analog/analog-cartpole.py#L351)
   clarifies how the whole concept works.

 The Q-learning itself is implemented pretty straightforwardly.
-This README.md does not contain an explanaton how Q-learning or Reinforcement Learning works, but is focused on the specific implementation choices we made.
+This README.md does not contain an explanation how Q-learning or Reinforcement Learning works, but is focused on the specific implementation choices we made.
 So the following list gives only the high-level view on our implementation of the Q-learning algorithm.
 More details can be found in [Richard Sutton's and Andrew Barto's book](http://www.incompleteideas.net/book/RLbook2018trimmed.pdf).